ViennaRNA/forna/README.md

 uses [Flask](http://flask.pocoo.org/) to serve the static files and provide a REST API.
 The RNA structure manipulation and graph construction is created using the python [forgi](http://www.tbi.univie.ac.at/~pkerp/forgi/) RNA structure manipulation library and the provided ``forna.py`` script.
+We heavily depend on the python bindings of the [ViennaRNA](http://www.tbi.univie.ac.at/RNA/) package.

 #### Usage ####